hds-sandbox/bulk_RNAseq_course/develop/07c_DEA_visualization.md

 meta %>% head()
 ```

-Next, let’s bring in the `normalized_counts` object with our gene names.
+Next, let's bring in the `normalized_counts` object with our gene names.

 ``` r
 # DESeq2 creates a matrix when you use the counts() function